pannous/tensorflow-speech-recognition/README.md

 ###Extensions
 **Extensions** to current tensorflow which are probably needed:
+* Incremental collaborative snapshots ('P2P learning') !
 * Sliding window GPU implementation
 * Continuous densenet->seq2seq adaptation
 * Modular graphs/models + persistance
-* Incremental collaborative snapshots ('P2P learning')

 Even though this project is far from finished we hope it gives you some starting points.

 Looking for a tensorflow consultant / deep learning contractor?
 Reach out to info@pannous.com

+### Warning / Attention
+Google keeps [deliberately breaking the tensorflow API](https://github.com/tensorflow/tensorflow/issues/4283) so you always need the latest tensorflow release if you want current examples to run (and can't run old tensorflow stuff simultaneously.)